noelsimbolon/mpv-config/README.md

 * Download the `mpv-config-linux.zip` file from this repo's [latest release](https://github.com/noelsimbolon/mpv-config/releases/latest) and extract it to your standard mpv configuration directory which is `~/.config/mpv`
 * To make some scripts work, you need to modify them from the release a little bit:
-  * For `discord.lua` to work, open `discord.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `binary_path` which is the full path (not a relative path) to `mpv-discord` executable binary.
-For example `binary_path=/home/USER/.config/mpv/bin/mpv-discord`.
-Make sure you're not using any quotation marks before and after the path.
   * In order for the `mpv-gif.lua` script to work, it requires [FFmpeg](https://ffmpeg.org/) with libass enabled and accessible via terminal.
 See the [installation instructions](https://github.com/Scheliux/mpv-gif-generator#installation) from the script's source repository for further info.
   * **(Optional)** By default, the `mpv-gif.lua` script saves GIFs to `~/Videos/mpv-gifs`.
 To modify this, open `gif.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `dir`, which is output directory for GIFs, as you please.
 For example `dir="~/Videos"`.
 * **(Optional)** Make your own mpv configuration.
 You can do that by modifying my configuration files and/or making your own from scratch or modifying others' configurations.
 Check out the [useful links](#useful-links) section for mpv configuration guides.